Skip to main content

 Dr Chanelle Myrie

-Dr Chanelle Myrie is the lead psychologist at STEP, a service which supports people experiencing their first episode of psychosis in Southwark.
+Dr Chanelle Myrie was the lead psychologist at STEP, a service which supports people experiencing their first episode of psychosis in Southwark.
 She has previously led a range of psychological services, including a service facilitating access to psychological support for people from ethnically marginalised communities.
 Chanelle has previously worked as an Academic Tutor on a Clinical Psychology Doctoral training course, supervising theses on first episode psychosis and Black mental health.
 Chanelle is particularly interested in facilitating access to therapeutic interventions for those that are ethnically marginalised, and rectifying barriers to meaningful interventions.
-Chanelle is involved in analysing interviews within the PRiSM project.
+Chanelle was involved in analysing interviews within the PRiSM project.

 Dr Juliana Onwumere